 - Location and availability: Toilets need to be easy to find and provided in the current number in order to address the needs of various users.

-- Communication: Toilets should be easily to locate through apps or signage and include relevant information about maintenance and operating hours.
+- Communication: Toilets should be easy to locate through apps or signage and include relevant information about maintenance and operating hours.
 People should also be able to easily determine if a stall is available or occupied.

 - Sustainable: maintenance and design needs must consider the use of resources like electricity and water carefully.